cobeisfresh/frontend-tasks/README.md

 ### Extra mile
 * Snapshot testing
 * Performance optimizations
+* Suprise features that we don't expect to get

 **Good luck and if you have any questions feel free to ping us!**